visgl/deck.gl/docs/api-reference/composite-layer.md

 Constructor for this sublayer.
 The base class implementation checks if `type` is specified for the sublayer in `_subLayerProps`, otherwise returns the default.

+##### `getSubLayerDatum`

+Used by [adapter layers](/docs/developer-guide/custom-layers/composite-layers.md#transforming-data)) to decorate transformed data with a reference to the original object.

+Parameters:

+* `datum` (Object) - a custom data object to pass to a sublayer.
+* `sourceObject` (Object) - the original data object provided by the user
+* `sourceObjectIndex` (Object) - the index of the original data object provided by the user

+Returns:

+The `datum` object, decorated with a reference.

+##### `getSubLayerAccessor`

+Used by [adapter layers](/docs/developer-guide/custom-layers/composite-layers.md#transforming-data)) to allow user-provided accessors read the original objects from transformed data.

+Parameters:

+* `accessor` (Function|Any) - the accessor provided to the current layer.

+Returns:

+* If `accessor` is a function, returns a new accessor function.
+* If `accessor` is a constant value, returns it as is.

 ## Source